HouseTrip/housetrip.github.com/_posts/2014-03-16-rack-timer.md

 <figure>
   <img width="550" src="http://cl.ly/image/2D2336390628/capture%202014-03-12%20at%2013.25.43.png"/>
+  <figcaption>(horizontally: log10 of the queuing time in microseconds, ie. 3 is 1ms and 6 is 1 second)</figcaption>
 </figure>

-(horizontally: log10 of the queuing time in microseconds, ie. 3 is 1ms and 6 is 1 second)

 This is clearly bimodal: the left mode (clustered around 1ms) is expected.
 Passenger does need to do _some_ work do move requests around, and 1ms is fine.